 There are a number of processes for fabricating stainless steel.
-Its relatively high strength and malleability, along with many favorable properties such as corrosive resistance, heat resistance, and durability, make stainless steel an exceptionally popular material for use in fabrication.
+It is relatively high strength and malleability, along with many favorable properties such as corrosive resistance, heat resistance, and durability, make stainless steel an exceptionally popular material for use in fabrication.
 Add to it its aesthetic appeal and hygienic applications, and it’s understandable why stainless steel is one of the leading materials for the fabrication of parts or end products by numerous industries.
 It’s used to manufacture food and medical grade equipment and devices, for architectural features and building, durable goods, as well as for parts and components used in aerospace and automotive applications, and much more.

 Methods for Fabricating Stainless Steel